⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 Commands suggest arrest.

-If refusal is not an option,
+If refusal is not a real option, the encounter has escalated.

 Courts evaluate whether compliance was voluntary or compelled.